 8 Best Practices for Autocomplete Search

-That is why we collected 8 best practices for autocomplete
+That is why we collected 8 best practices for autocomplete:

 1) Ranking and Relevancy

-You can only show a few suggestions on-site search, which makes the ranking vital.
-All suggestions need to be relevant for the user.
+You can only show a few suggestions for on-site search, which makes the ranking vital.
+All suggestions need to be relevant to the user.
 You can analyze what is popular or trending as a query to find out which content most users search for.
 Of course, this is a bit tricky when you only have very few search queries.

 2) Speed